LaikaStudios/LaSh/doc/README.md

 ### LashMix

 This macro does a simple blend between any two LaSh Materials, linearly interpolating all their Material properties.
+This operation represents "horizontal" Material layering in the parlance of [MaterialX](https://materialx.org/).

 ![LashMix](media/LashMixMacro.png)